Lone Oak Independent School District

-Lone Oak Independent School District is a public school district based in Lone Oak, Texas USA.
+Lone Oak Independent School District is a public school district based in Lone Oak, Texas, United States.
 Located in Hunt County, a small portion of the district extends into Rains County.
 It covers 98 square miles.

 The district is managed by a seven-member board.
 The superintendent is Janeé Carter.
-The district educates around 860 students, in four schools, and employs approximately 65 teachers.
+The district educates around 860 students, in four schools, and employs about 65 teachers.

 Standard & Poor's rated its general obligation debt as 'A'.
-They described the financial position as "consistently strong" in view of state support for its operations.
+It described the financial position as "consistently strong" in view of state support for its operations.

 The district was the subject of a Texas Supreme Court case in July 1974.
-A student challenged a school regulation that prohibits married students from participating in extra-curricular activities.
+A student challenged a school regulation that prohibits married students from participating in extracurricular activities.
 The court decided that this was a matter for the district's board to decide on the policy.
 This was upheld on appeal.

 In 2009, the school district was rated "recognized" by the Texas Education Agency.